ajithvcoder/Multivideo_Objectdetection_MLOPS_Project/README.md

 - AWS EC2

 - Kindly change the epochs in params.yaml file to 60 and then replace "trained_model_60epoch.onnx" with "detection.onnx" in Dockerfile for  using the model training with dvc repro.
 I dont have a gpu so i trained in colab and placed "trained_model_60epoch.onnx" file in git already.

+- Kafka part can also be improved

+- In comming days i will try to create and explain part by part example how kafka producer and consumer commincates, how torchserve serves, etc in detail

 ## Github CI/CD
 - it seems that docker compose with github CI/CD is not possible but you can always create more docker containers with [this type](https://github.com/ajithvcoder/Spaceship_Titanic_MLOps_Project/blob/main/.github/workflows/main.yaml) of CI/CD pipeline feel free to explore it